Offline mode

 FAQs

 1. I used a condom.
-Why do I have a rash at all?
+Why do I have a rash anyway?

-2. How can I tell if this is herpes and not just irritation?
+2. How do I know if this is herpes or just irritation?

-3. It burns a little when I pee.
+3. It hurts a little when I pee.
 Is that an STD?

-4. Can latex allergy suddenly start even if I’ve used condoms before?
+4. Can I develop a latex allergy even if I have used condoms before?

-5. The redness went away in two days.
-Do I still need testing?
+5. The redness went away on its own after two days.
+Do I still have to get tested?

 6. What if my partner says they’re clean?